 - Performance: Migration is faster if the ShareGate migration tool does not have to open every file to read the metadata.

 - Prevent errors/warnings: Some files may cause issues when opened.
 For example, they can be password protected, corrupted, and so on.

-Training video: For more info, watch File share migration.
+Training video: For more info, watch Optimize your file share migration.